How to Open Federal Bank statement PDF: A Simple Guide

 How to Register Your Email for Monthly e-Statements

-As per RBI guidelines on digital banking, all banks must ensure timely e-statement delivery.
-If you are not receiving your Federal Bank e-statement, here are the steps to activate it:
+According to the RBI guidelines on digital banking, all banks must provide timely e-statement delivery.
+If you are not receiving your Federal Bank e-statement, here are the steps to link your account with your email ID-

 1. Install the FedMobile app from the Google Play Store or Apple App Store.

-2. Login using your 4-digit PIN or fingerprint to log in.
-If you using it for the first time, register your account using your mobile number, account number, and OTP to verify and set MPIN quickly.
+2. Log in using your 4-digit PIN or fingerprint to log in.
+If you are using it for the first time, register your account using your mobile number, account number, and OTP to verify and set MPIN quickly.

 4. In Personal Details, select Email.